Glass Easter Jars with Bunny Ears are the cutest thing to make this Easter.

 - Mix 1 teaspoon (or 1 part) Fresco with 2 teaspoon (or 2 parts if making a lot) of Fusion Mineral paint.
 Mix together keeping it a bit lumpy.

-8. Snip some eggs of the branches leaving some of the metal poking out of the egg for pushing in to the pot.
+6. Snip some eggs of the floral spray leaving some of the metal poking out of the egg for pushing in to the pot.
 If you can’t find these Easter egg sprays, you can just glue in mini Easter eggs.

-2. Put a dab of hot glue on the bottom of clay pot and push onto the moss.
-Then add your bunny.
-I didn’t glue the bunny as it was nicely wedged into place.
+2. Put a dab of hot glue on the bottom of the clay pot and push onto the moss then add your bunny.
+My bunny didn’t need gluing as it was nicely wedged into place.
 If you find you have more room in your jar, then put a dab of hot glue on the bottom of your bunny before placing it on the moss.

 3. Next cut ribbon about 8 inches long and fold each end over twice about a 1/4 inch.
 Add a thin line of hot glue under the fold making sure to not burn your fingers.

-4. Visualize where you want the ribbon to go on the jar.
-Add another line of hot glue to the top of that folded edge and press onto the side of the jar near the top (where the screw marks are on the jars).
+4. Add another line of hot glue to the top of that folded edge and press onto the side of the jar near the top (where the screw marks are on the jars).
 Repeat for the other side of the ribbon.

 5. Tie some baker’s twine in the middle of the ribbon and knot it.

 6. Tie it in a bow and cut the extra off.

 7. Wrap twine around the jar and tie tightly into place making sure the knot is in the middle.
 Cut the extra twine off.

 You’re now ready to display your adorable glass Easter jar with bunny ears!